theoddora/Interview_Prep/System Design/03_Scalability.md

 required to efficiently scan all the data in order.
 However, the data within an individual partition can still be sorted based on a secondary key.

+# File storage
+But there are only so many images, videos, etc., the server can store on its local disk(s) before running out of space.
+To work around this limit, we can use a managed file store, like AWS S3 or Azure Blob Storage, to store large static files.
+Managed file stores are scalable, highly available, and offer strong durability guarantees.
+A file uploaded to a managed store can be configured to allow access to anyone who knows its URL, which means we can point the CDN straight at it.
+This allows us to completely offload the storage and serving of static resources to managed services.

+## Blob storage architecture
+Because distributed file stores are such a crucial component of modern applications, it’s useful to have an idea of how they work underneath.
+We will dive into the architecture  of Azure Storage (AS), a scalable cloud storage system that provides strong consistency.
+AS supports file, queue, and table abstractions, but for simplicity, our discussion will focus exclusively on the file abstraction, also referred to as the blob store.

+AS is composed of storage clusters distributed across multiple regions worldwide.
+A storage cluster is composed of multiple racks of nodes, where each rack is built out as a separate unit with redundant networking and power.

+At a high level, AS exposes a global namespace based on domain names that are composed of two parts: an account name and a file name.
+The two names together form a unique URL that points to a specific file, e.g., https://ACCOUNT_NAME.blob.core.windows. net/FILE_NAME.
+The customer configures the account name, and the AS DNS server uses it to identify the storage cluster where the data is stored.
+The cluster uses the file name to locate the node responsible for the data.

+A central *location service* acts as the global *control plane* in charge of creating new accounts and allocating them to clusters, and also moving them from one cluster to another for better load distribution.
+For example, when a customer wants to create a new account in a specific region, the location service:
+* chooses a suitable cluster to which to allocate the account based on load information;
+updates the configuration of the cluster to start accepting requests for the new account;
+* and creates a new DNS record that maps the account name to the cluster’s public IP address.

+From an architectural point of view, a storage cluster is composed of three layers: a stream layer, a partition layer, and a front-end layer.

+The *stream layer* implements a distributed append-only file system in which the data is stored in so-called streams.
+Internally, a *stream* is represented as a sequence of extents, where the extent is the unit of replication.
+Writes to extents are replicated synchronously using chain replication.

+The *stream manager* is the control plane responsible for assigning an extent to a chain of storage servers in the cluster.
+When the manager is asked to allocate a new extent, it replies with the list of storage servers that hold a copy of the newly created extent.
+The client caches this information and uses it to send future writes to the primary server.
+The stream manager is also responsible for handling unavailable or faulty extent replicas by creating new ones and reconfiguring the replication chains they are part of.

+The *partition layer* is where high-level file operations are translated to low-level stream operations.
+Within this layer, the *partition manager* (yet another control plane) manages a large index of all files stored in the cluster.
+Each entry in the index contains metadata such as account and file name and a pointer to the actual data in the stream service (list of extent plus offset and length).
+The partition manager range-partitions the index and maps each partition to a partition server.
+The partition manager is also responsible for load-balancing partitions across servers, splitting partitions when they become too hot, and merging cold ones.

+The partition layer also asynchronously replicates accounts across clusters in the background.
+This functionality is used to migrate accounts from one cluster to another for load-balancing purposes and disaster recovery.

+Finally, the *front-end service* (a reverse proxy) is a stateless service that authenticates requests and routes them to the appropriate partition server using the mapping managed by the partition manager.

+Although we have only coarsely described the architecture of AS, it’s a great showcase of the scalability patterns applied to a concrete system.
+As an interesting historical note, AS was built from the ground up to be strongly consistent, while AWS S3 started offering the same guarantee in 2021.